ValerieMauduit/AoC2022/README.md

 Second star: I thought a short time about recursivity.
 But in the end it was fun to "inverse the monkeys".
 I took a facility, nevertheless: I knew that the human, was the left part of an addition.
 I didn't test to create the corresponding monkey-human operation.

+### Day 22: Monkey Map

+#### Not finished

+First star:

+First, I wanted to define the position with local coordinates.
+But actually, at each turn, I could get a mistake, and it was not easy to debug.
+So I went back to a global coordinates system.
+It was almost OK...
+I spent many hours on it, finally asked my husband to pass my input and give me the coordinates at each step.
+I had the same!
+1 hour later...
+I let a subtraction to go from the global to the local coordinates when providing the result.
+I removed this subtraction (that removed 0 in the test sample, reason why I didn't see it) and it works.
+Holly sh***t.

+Second star:

+I have to define each "line" of the cube: wich part belongs to which face, in which direction.
+I think that it is possible.
+But I don't have the courage to go into it at the moment.
+And maybe...
+I should have kept my local coordinates...

 ### Day 23: Unstable Diffusion